-On 9th November, the Old Master & 19th Century Art department will be holding a sale dedicated to the Baron & Baroness Vaxelaire Collection, consisting of paintings by Flemish artists of the 16thand 17thcenturies.
+On 9th November, the Old Master & 19th Century Art department held a sale dedicated to the Baron & Baroness Vaxelaire Collection, consisting of paintings by Flemish artists of the 16th and 17th centuries.

 23 mar.
 2022